Yahnich/yahnich.github.io/README.md

 - **1.6.0b.** Rot: Rot damage increases by 30/60/90/120 every second.
 Pudge takes 60% of Rot's damage.
 - **1.6.0b.** Meat Shield: When activated, heals Pudge for 800/1400/2000/2600 and applies a Basic Dispel.
 - **1.6.0b.** Dismember: Cast range is increased to 400 and is now a 250 radius point-targeted ability.
 Pudge gains 20/40/60 Strength every second for each affected Hero.
+- **1.6.0c.** Rotten Giant Rot now increases in radius by 5 every second.
+- **1.6.0c.** Rotten Giant Rot damage now scales based on Pudge's self-damage, rather than scaling independently per unit.
+- **1.6.0c.** Rotten Giant Meat Hook now pierces units, ending early when hitting an ally.
+Does not pull allies if an enemy was pierced.
+Enemies affected are rooted until pulled back.
+Buff duration increased from 4 seconds to 8 seconds.

 ## Pudge - Flesh Carver
 - **1.6.0b.** Flesh Heap: Flesh Heap grants Pudge an additional 1/2/3/4 base damage per stack.